Example Instances of the TScore Project Infrastructure

 3. Visual Result

-Simple experiment on abstract moving forms:
+Early simple experiment on abstract moving forms:

 1. Java source defining the score's semantics